digitallyinduced/ihp/Guide/form.markdown

 Your form will be submitted using AJAX and TurboLinks instead of browser-based form submission.

 Sometimes this behavior is problematic.
-For example when the successful form submissions redirects to page that starts a Single Page App.
+For example when the successful form submission redirects to a page that starts a Single Page App.
 Usually you want to have a clean page refresh here to avoid troubles with the JavaScript.

 Set [`disableJavascriptSubmission`](https://ihp.digitallyinduced.com/api-docs/IHP-View-Types.html#t:FormContext) to `True` to use normal browser-based form submission: